mathaim/GRE.project/README.md

 ## GRE Project
 Assessing effects of requiring GRE as application requirement on racial disparity in STEM PhD programs.
 Preparing dataset for analysis and examining initial trends.

-Check out the visuals I produced on my website [https://mathaim.github.io/proj.html#gre_project], which I also made in R.
+Check out the visuals I produced on my [website](https://mathaim.github.io/proj.html#gre_project), which I also made in R.

           title: "Penn Opinion Research and Election Studies Fellowship"
           author: "Madelyn Mathai"